NIAS will host a conference on Studies of Belonging from 9-11 June 2021

 - Follow your Lead (two sessions in each of the six topical threads, variety of science and arts sessions)

-Participants can make their own conference journeys, either lean towards scientific discussions or more towards artistic presentations or a combination
+Participants can choose their own conference journeys, either lean towards scientific discussions or more towards artistic presentations or a combination

 On the occasion of NIAS’ 50th anniversary, we are committed to engaging scholars, artists, journalists and writers from underrepresented communities especially from Africa, Asia, Latin America, Eastern Europe and the Middle East.
 A tiered fee structure will apply according to country of residence, with some countries from the mentioned regions being exempt from participation fees.